GeoStat-Bayesian/anchoredDistr/README.md

 # anchoredDistr

-The goal of anchoredDistr R package is to provide post-processing for Method of Anchored Distributions.
+The goal of anchoredDistr R package is to provide post-processing for Method of Anchored Distributions (MAD).
+MAD is a framework for Bayesian inference in geostatistics ([Rubin, 2010 ](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2009WR008799)) and it has already found a number of applications in different fields of earth sciences.

 Installation
 ------------